viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 The output file sampleid.mutect.out will contain the complete statistics for all potential SNVs detected with MuTect.
 The different columns of the file are described in this link: http://gatkforums.broadinstitute.org/discussion/4231/what-is-the-output-of-mutect-and-how-should-i-interpret-it.
 The output file sampleid.mutect.vcf will contain all potential SNVs in vcf format.

-Look at the file sampleid.mutect.vcf and try to understand on what format the genotype information is presented.
+### Look at the MuTect output in vcf format
-Remember that a vcf file conains a header section that includes all lines starting with "#", and a data section that contains all genetic variants.
-Information on how the data is formatted is given in the line that starts with #CHROM.
-Look at this line by typing:
+Remember that a vcf file conains meta inforamtion lines starting with "##", a header line starting with "#CHROM", and data lines starting with a chromsome number and that contain the genetic variants.
+A detaileld description of the VCF format can be found here: http://samtools.github.io/hts-specs/VCFv4.2.pdf.

-grep '#CHROM' sample
+### Questions:
+1. What columns do the header line of your vcf file contain?
+2. What is the format of the genotype fields in your vcf file?
-The comumn Specifically - How is information about the number of reads supporting each allele of an SNV in the normal and tumor samples reported?
+3. Where in the vcf file can you find information about the number of reads supporting each allele of specific SNV and sample?
+(I'm after a specific position in the genotype field.)

 ### Filter the detected mutations
 The "raw variant calls" need to be filtered to remove false positives such as likely germline variants.
 MuTect includes a post-detection filtering step that classifies the detected variants into "likely somatic" or "likely false positives".